WOMENS' PRISON MASSACRE (1983)

 Director: Bruno Mattei

 Of the multitude of directors who dipped their toes into the sleazy pool of women-in-prison flicks, Bruno Mattei is hard to top in terms of extremely nasty genre entries.
 Only Jess Franco made more nauseating examples of the jailed women category, but Mattei's were goofier and more outrageous in the long run.
-His two most popular remain BLADE VIOLENT and VIOLENCE IN A WOMENS' PRISON, shot back-to-back with much of the same cast between them.
+His two most popular remain BLADE VIOLENT and VIOLENCE IN A WOMEN’S PRISON, shot back-to-back with much of the same cast between them.
 How to tell them apart?
 Indonesian sex goddess Laura Gemser does nudity in VIOLENCE, but not in BLADE.
-BLADE was released under many different titles, including EMANUELLE IN PRISON and WOMENS' PRISON MASSACRE in the U.S. Finally released to the Region 1 digital format is WOMENS' PRISON MASSACRE, aka BLADE VIOLENT, for fans of this compulsive cult item to enjoy.
-However, it has its shortcomings which makes this for completists only
+BLADE was released under many different titles, including EMANUELLE IN PRISON and WOMEN’S PRISON MASSACRE in the U.S. After several subpar Region 1 DVD releases, WOMEN’S PRISON MASSACRE now arrives on Blu-ray so fans of this compulsive cult item can now enjoy it in HD.

-The opening stage show is definitely influenced by CAGED HEAT!, Jonathan Demme's ultimate WIP film, but the rest of WOMENS' PRISON MASSACRE is so depraved, so warped, and so very...well...ITALIAN that it's 100% entertainment all the way.
-It's the perfect double-feature with its companion piece VIOLENCE IN A WOMENS' PRISON (already on DVD from Shriek Show, with liners from yours truly).
+The opening stage show is definitely influenced by CAGED HEAT!, Jonathan Demme's ultimate WIP film, but the rest of WOMEN’S PRISON MASSACRE is so depraved, so warped, and so very...well...ITALIAN that it's 100% entertainment all the way.
+It's the perfect double-feature with its companion piece VIOLENCE IN A WOMEN’S PRISON.
 The synthesizer score is awesome, much like VIOLENCE, and the entire cast seems game to wallow in any muck that Mattei throws their way.
 Whoever wrote this sordid masterpiece must have had his pulse on what made every pervert in Italian grindhouses tick.
-You get a lesbian shower scene, vicious guards trying to drown the heroine, a switchblade fight for the guards' amusement, a razorblade hidden in a vagina to slice a man's penis in half (!), a gory Russian roulette game, and an equally graphic shoot-'em-up finale outside the prison!
+You get a lesbian shower scene, vicious guards trying to drown the heroine, a switchblade fight for the guards' amusement, a razor blade hidden in a vagina to slice a man's member in half (!), a gory Russian roulette game, and an equally graphic shoot-'em-up finale outside the prison!
 This is non-stop Eurosleaze at its finest and warrants the highest recommendation possible!

 How Laura Gemser did nudity in VIOLENCE and not this one is a complete mystery, but she is someone who's usually thought of as merely a sex symbol.
-Her real-life husband, Gabriele Tinti, played a kindly doctor in VIOLENCE but really chews scenery here as Crazy Boy, the ringleader of the male criminals who rapes Emanuelle and forces her to perform Russian Roulette.
+Her real-life husband, Gabriele Tinti (LISA AND THE DEVIL), played a kindly doctor in VIOLENCE but really chews scenery here as Crazy Boy Henderson, the ringleader of the male criminals who rapes Emanuelle and forces her to perform Russian Roulette.
 Gemser is gorgeous both in and out of clothes and is a classy presence in both films, actually delivering quite competent performances for disastrous results!
 Anyone who sees this film will no doubt fall in love with the character "Albina," the most outrageous, campy bitch prisoner of any WIP flick ever made, played with reckless abandon by Ursula Flores!
 Dubbed in typical over-the-top fashion by popular dubbing artist Carolyn de Fonseca, this wide-eyed harlot speaks with perpetually clenched teeth, hides her ugly hair under a straw-like wig, and spouts so much crazy dialogue it will take more than one sitting to digest it all!
 Some gems: "Take my advice and die!", "I'll put a stop to your arrogance, your haughty hotten tart!", "I hate you!
 I hate you!
 You bastard!
 I'll kill ya!".
 But Albina isn't the only one with juicy dialogue.
 One guard screams "Stop it!
 Haven't you had enough violence?!" and a prisoner warns Albina, "I'd like to bite your nipples off...and I'LL DO IT!".
-Doe-eyed beauty Lorraine de Selle has little to do as the warden and at this point in her career had pretty much been relegated to the trashiest films she would ever make.
+Doe-eyed beauty Lorraine de Selle (HOUSE ON THE EDGE OF THE PARK) has little to do as the warden and at this point in her career had pretty much been relegated to the trashiest films she would ever make.
 A shame, really, as she was such a promising performer in her earlier films of the 1970s.
 She seems very oppressed with a tight bun and a confining uniform, but does her best with a throwaway part.
-I wouldn't be surprised if most of her scenes were shot for VIOLENCE IN A WOMENS' PRISON but thrown into this instead.
-Bearded Carlo De Mejo (CITY OF THE LIVING DEAD, Mattei's THE OTHER HELL) is the head of the policemen escorting the goons to prison, but is wounded during most of the film and only really comes alive for the finish.
-Also present in both this film and VIOLENCE IN A WOMENS PRISON are Franca Stoppi, Francoise Perrot, Maria Romano, Antonella Giacomini, all pretty much playing the same parts (except Francoise Perrot is a guard here, and a prisoner in VIOLENCE).
+It wouldn’t be surprising if most of her scenes were shot for VIOLENCE IN A WOMEN’S PRISON but thrown into this instead.
+Bearded Carlo De Mejo (Lucio Fulci’s CITY OF THE LIVING DEAD, Mattei's THE OTHER HELL) is the head of the policemen escorting the goons to prison, but is wounded during most of the film and only really comes alive for the finish.
+Also present in both this film and VIOLENCE IN A WOMEN’S PRISON are Franca Stoppi, Francoise Perrot, Maria Romano, Antonella Giacomini, all pretty much playing the same parts (except Francoise Perrot is a guard here, and a prisoner in VIOLENCE).
+Fans of classic Italian horror movies will recognize curly-haired Jacques Stany (here as a crooked district attorney) from 1964’s CASTLE OF THE LIVING DEAD opposite Christopher Lee and Donald Sutherland, as well as Dario Argento’s THE CAT O’ NINE TAILS.
+The film was scripted by frequent Mattei collaborator Claudio Fragasso (MONSTER DOG) and there are some unproven rumors that he had a big hand in the directing.

 BACK TO REVIEWS